 Health coaches equip patients with the knowledge, tools, and skills required to be proactive in their care, facilitating them to reach their goals.

-Today, health and wellness coaching has evolved into a more sophisticated field with the potential of transforming the healthcare system.
-It is an umbrella term that encompasses contemporary disciplines of coaching psychology, positive psychology, motivational interviewing, and neuroscience.
+Today, health and wellness coaching has evolved into a more sophisticated field with the potential to transform the healthcare system.
+It is an umbrella term encompassing contemporary disciplines of coaching psychology, positive psychology, motivational interviewing, and neuroscience.

-Psychotherapists, on the other hand, specialize in the evaluation, diagnosis, and treatment of mental health problems listed in the "Bible" of psychiatry, the Diagnostic and Statistical Manual of Mental Disorders V (DSM-V).
-Despite that, psychotherapists often deal with medical illnesses, recovery from major or trauma, and overall health and wellness concerns.
+Psychotherapists, on the other hand, specialize in evaluating, diagnosing, and treating mental health problems listed in the “Bible” of psychiatry, the Diagnostic and Statistical Manual of Mental Disorders V (DSM-V).
+However, psychotherapists often deal with medical illnesses, recovery from major or trauma, and overall health and wellness concerns.
 In doing so, they often come across health coaching.
 The crux of their job is to stabilize client growth by building strong interpersonal relationships.
-Hence, there’s significant commonality between health coaching and psychotherapy.
+Hence, there’s a significant commonality between health coaching and psychotherapy.

 Business coaches focus on the growth of entrepreneurs and business owners.
 They work with companies in several domains, including but not limited to revving up the structure of an organization, discovering marketing needs, and building a growth-boosting strategy.
 They also provide helpful tools to overcome any stumbling blocks in business growth as they evolve.

-Career coaches work with clients who are seeking employment, those who are navigating difficult transitions in career, or those who want to carve out a successful career.
+Career coaches work with clients who are seeking employment, navigating difficult career transitions, or wanting to carve out a successful career.
 They assist clients in reaching their maximum potential in their careers.

-Internal coaching is when both coaches and clients work within the same organization or enterprise.
-Internal coaches leverage resources, improve job fulfillment, productivity, and performance in the workplace.
+Internal coaching is when coaches and clients work within the same organization or enterprise.
+Internal coaches leverage resources, and improve job fulfillment, productivity, and performance in the workplace.